codinBabe/Period_Slay/README.md

 ## Project folder structure

-root: This is the main directory of your project.
+root: This is the main directory of the project.

 client: This directory contains all the frontend code written in React.
-It includes subdirectories such as public, which holds static assets, and src, where the actual React components, pages, and other source files reside.
+It includes subdirectories such as public, which holds static assets, and src, where the actual React components, pages, and other source files reside(assets).
 The package.json file manages dependencies for the client-side code, and README.md may contain instructions specific to the client-side development.

 server: This directory contains all the backend code written in Node.js and Express.
 It includes subdirectories such as db/models, middlewares, and routes, which organize different aspects of the backend application.
 The index.js file starts the server, package.json manages dependencies, and README.md may contain instructions specific to the server-side development.